westh/influx/README.md

 Insert data into InfluxDB.

 This code is stupid and tiny.
-Upside of that is that it is simple as it's *just* a wrapper of [InfluxDB's API](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/).
+Upside of that is that it is simple.
+It's basically *just* a wrapper of [InfluxDB's API](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/).

 If you need something more capable check out [the official client](https://github.com/influxdata/influxdb-client-js).